theme-ontology/tstp/README.md

 find in several different stories but do not expect to find in every other story.

-### Choice Theme, Major Theme and Minor Theme
+### Choice Theme, Major Theme, and Minor Theme

 If there is a named theme that meets the requirements above, it may be used as a minor theme (or higher) whenever it is unambiguously featured.
 If it is difficult to reach reasonable consensus on whether it was featured or not, use a suitable generalization or omit it.
 The rest is highly subjective but the rules of thumb are:

-If a theme is featured throughout most or at least a major part of the story, or if it is purposely part of the conclusion, then it is a major theme.
+- If a theme is featured throughout most or at least a major part of the story, or if it is purposely part of the conclusion, then it is a major theme.

-Choice themes are whatever we think is really the point of the story, e.g., *the moral of the story* for themes that express moral sentiments.
+- Choice themes are whatever we think is really the point of the story, e.g., *the moral of the story* for themes that express moral sentiments.